tetris245/Uwall/README.md

 **If you are an UBC user and want to fully enjoy all the UBC features, you need to disable Uwall, at least when you play with friends.**

-**If you use the FBC mod, you need to unselect the case in page 2 of Immersion Settings**
+**If you use the WCE mod, you need to unselect the case in page 2 of Immersion Settings**

-**If you don't use FBC, but only the Uwall mod, you need to use the toggle /uwall command**
+**If you don't use WCE, but only the Uwall mod, you need to use the toggle /uwall command**